 How indebted are you as a couple?
 If you find, after doing your budget, that your level of indebtedness worries you, many provinces and states have governmental organizations that can help protect you from creditors through a financial proposal process that allows you to repay your debts in an orderly fashion.
 Do an internet search to find these numbers.

 WOW!
-I read this and was very pleased to see it.
+This is very good.
 This is what this section is all about.
 If you do not have the number that is how much you owe (after the wedding and associated expenses are paid), or are above water, you are ensuring future failure.

 Name a financial milestone that you have reached together.
 How did you celebrate?